-Take the brush you intend to clean and make a circular motion with it on the mixture.
-You would know that the formula is already taking effect as soon as you noticed the substances flaking off.
+Take the brush you intend to clean and make a circular motion with it in the mixture.
+You will soon notice the substances flaking off.

-Ensure that the rest of the powder from the makeup being removed by wiping the brush back and forth on your hand.
+Ensure the rest of the powder from the makeup is removed by wiping the brush back and forth on your hand.
 Further flakes of pigments along with unseen bacteria should fall off at this point.

-When done, place the brush on a paper towel to prevent unwanted mess.
-Your brush will dry off a bit during this point but that is not the purpose for this step.
+When done, place the brush on a paper towel so it can dry off a bit..

-If you have more than one brushes to clean off, simply repeat steps 3 to 5.
+If you have more than one brush to clean off, simply repeat steps 3 to 5.
 Otherwise, proceed to the next step.

 Rinse your brush(es) with warm water.
-(Note: Not hot water.
-It will just damage your brush.)
-Swirl the brush(es) as you rinse them to facilitate the removal of any sticking particles.
+(Note: Not hot water, as this will damage your brush.)
+Swirl the brush(es) as you rinse them to facilitate the removal of any stuck particles.

-Just keep on repeating step 7 until all the mess in your brush is removed.
+Just keep repeating step 7 until all the mess in your brush is removed.

 Once rinsed, get back to the paper towel to dry out the brush(es).

-You may think that the overall procedure is already done when you’ve dried your brushes post-rinsing.
-That’s only half of it.
+You may think that the overall procedure is done once you’ve dried your brushes post-rinsing, but that’s only half of it.
 The rest is about the proper storage and further drying of the brush.

-As a precaution, never store your freshly cleaned brushes upside-down (bristles facing upward).
-Natural gravity will just pull any remaining water in the brush and drag them towards the area where the bristle is glued in.
-Consequently, the hold of the glue will loosen which will make the bristle fall off.
-Leaving it this way will ultimately ruin your brush in the end.
+Never store your freshly cleaned brushes upside-down (bristles facing upward) as gravity will pull any remaining water from the brush towards the area where the bristle is glued in.
+Consequently, the glue will loosen which may make the bristles fall out and ultimately ruin the brush.

 Instead of that, do it this way:

-- Cover your brush completely with the right brush guard.
-Start it off from the brush’s tail-end up to the very bristles.
+- Cover your brush completely with a brush guard.
+Start off from the brush’s tail-end up to the very bristles.

 - Take a chip clip and clip the now-sealed makeup brush to the base wire of the hanger.
 Make sure that the brush’s bristles are pointing to the ground.